learn-co-curriculum/skills-fswd-2.0-nested-tags/README.md

 HTML elements are like boxes that hold content.
-You can think of the structure somewhat like a Matryoshka doll set, which has a wooden doll, inside of a wooden doll, and so on.
+You can think of the structure somewhat like a Matryoshka doll set, which has a wooden doll, inside of a wooden doll, and **This is a bit of a culturally specific reference.
+Would it be better to use something like an onion?** so on.
 These HTML elements that are "inside" of other are what are known as "nested elements", and they are essential to building web pages of any kind.